oracle/accelerated-data-science/ads/feature_store/docs/source/setup_feature_store.rst

     allow group <user-group> to manage marketplace-listings in compartment <compartment-name>
     allow group <user-group> to read compartments in compartment <compartment-name>
     allow group <user-group> to manage app-catalog-listing in compartment <compartment-name>
-    allow group <user-group> to read object-family in compartment <compartment-name>
+    allow group <user-group> to read object-family in tenancy allow group <user-group> to read marketplace-workrequests in compartment FeatureStoreDeployment

 The policies required by the Feature Store API server are: